Text Us to Get Started!

 WHAT IS A CEASE AND DESIST LETTER?

-A cease and desist letter notices an infringing party of their infringement and the possible consequences if they don’t stop.
+A cease and desist letter informs an infringing party of their infringement and the possible consequences if they don’t stop.

 It has the legal effect of establishing a notice date for future litigation.
-If the individual or business continues to infringe after that date, a further letter or legal action must be pursued.
+If the individual or business continues to infringe after that date, you must pursue further action by sending another letter or taking legal action.

 COMMON USES FOR A CEASE AND DESIST LETTER